-The fire company responds to around 400 incidents each year.
+The fire company responds to more than 500 incidents each year.
 The emergencies handled by our responders include structure fires, automobile accidents, medical emergencies, and hazardous material incidents.
 In addition to these typical responses, the fire company also operates a swiftwater and ice rescue team and as well as a trench rescue team.
 To maintain the highest skill levels, our responders are required to complete at least 70 hours of training each year with many members undertaking more than 100 hours of training annually.

 Neshannock VFC operates a voluntary staffing program that utilizes volunteer firefighters staffing the station in targeted duty shifts.
 During duty shifts, the station is staffed by at least one apparatus operator, one emergency medical care provider and at least one firefighter/rescue technician.
 The duty shift is under the commanded of a duty officer who also responds to all incidents during the shift.